 2. Injury To Paw

-Check your dog’s paws for foreign bodies such as a thorn, a piece of glass, or a nail, as these can cause lacerations.
+Check your dog’s paws for foreign bodies, such as a thorn, a piece of glass, or a nail, as these can cause lacerations.
 Look out for your Lab incessantly licking his paw.

-Burns caused by scorching sidewalks or frostbite can also cause your Labrador to limp.
 Get your dog some booties or paw protectors in extremely hot or cold temperatures.
-These XSY&G Dog Boots from Amazon will do just the trick as they’re made from high-quality leather with anti-slip soles.
+These XSY&G Dog Boots from Amazon will do just the trick, as they’re made from high-quality leather with anti-slip soles.

 3. Toenail Injuries

-Examine your Labrador for ingrowing or overgrown toenails, as these can cause discomfort and pain when they dig into the skin.
+Examine your Labrador for ingrown or overgrown toenails, as these can cause discomfort and pain when they dig into the skin.
 My dog once had a dewclaw injury, so make sure you also keep these trim.

 4. Insect Sting or Animal Bite